About Orkney and how to get here

 Travelling to Orkney

-There are a number of daily connections to Kirkwall Airport operated by our major sponsor Loganair, from Edinburgh, Glasgow, Aberdeen, Inverness and Shetland, as well as twice weekly flights from Bergen.
-These services link with flights operated by Flybe and British Airways and can be booked via their websites.
+Our major sponsor Loganair, operates direct flights to Kirkwall Airport from Edinburgh, Glasgow, Aberdeen, Inverness, Shetland, Manchester and Bergen.
+These services link via codeshare with flights operated by British Airways and can be booked via their website.

 NorthLink Ferries operate car ferry sailings from Aberdeen and Scrabster (near Thurso) whilst Pentland Ferries cross from Gills Bay (near John O'Groats).